-Signal: Voice announcement that there is a fire drill
+Signal: Voice announcement that there is a fire drill via the alarm system

 - 1. Those closest to the windows should make sure that they are closed before they leave.
 Last one out of the room, shut the door. - 2.
 Students must follow the exit directions as explained by the teacher. - 3.
 First student to reach the outside door holds it open while the remainder of the class files out. - 4.
 The hall door and outside door should both be closed.